craftfortress/SimpleTradingPrompter/readme.md

 ##Cool Bits
 Basic structure in place for any shell apps you might want to write which require taking input from the command prompt.
-It uses a Functional Programming reduce function for collating similar orders and then sorts them in 2 dimensions and printed out on screen.
+It uses a Functional Programming reduce function for collating similar orders and then sorts them in a totally functional way bro.
 Basic Mocha & Chai setup

 ##Author